 accrued due to a medical illness.

 In addition to personal debt, the federal debt is now over $30 trillion dollars.
-Paying for this debt costs individual Americans thousands of dollars in extra taxes.
+Just paying for this debt costs individual Americans thousands of dollars in extra taxes.

 What percent of the federal debt results from health care payments?
 In other words, what percent of the federal budget pays for medical expenses?